 The results in this paper are based on the solar quiet time vertical atmospheric density profiles of constituents, $CO_2$, $O$, $Ar$, $N_2$ etc., derived from similar mass spectrometric instruments carried by both the spacecraft.
-The authors have already shown the highly sensitive response of the neutral atmospheric composition and density to an eruptive event of coronal mass ejection (CME) using MENCA data for December 2015 (\cite{Nagaraja2020ExosphereOfMars_MENCA-MOM}).
-MOM observation data of $Ar$ using MENCA instrument for this period was obtained from \cite{Rao2020EnhanceDensity_MAVEN_MOM}.
-As the time interval between two successive observations is a few days for MOM and only a few hours for MAVEN, we used more MAVEN data for the selected period to achieve better statistical significance.
+As the time interval between two successive observations is a few days for MOM and only a few hours for MAVEN, we have mainly used MAVEN data for better statistics.